Powder Springs DUI Lawyer – Powder Springs DUI Attorney

-If you have been arrested for DUI in Powder Springs, or anywhere else in Cobb County, you only have ten business days from the date of your arrest to save your Georgia driver's license from being suspended.
-You (or your Powder Springs DUI Lawyer) must file a request for an Administrative License Suspension (ALS) hearing.
+If you have been arrested for DUI in Powder Springs, or anywhere else in Cobb County, you only have thirty business days from the date of your arrest to save your Georgia driver's license from being suspended.
+You (or your Powder Springs DUI Lawyer) must file a request for an Administrative License Suspension (ALS) hearing or ignition interlock device.
 The filing fee is $150.
-If you do not request an ALS hearing, your license will automatically be suspended.
+If you do not request an ALS hearing or interlock device, your license will automatically be suspended.
 If you have been accused of refusing the State's chemical test of your breath, blood, or urine, your Georgia driver's license will be suspended for one year with no chance for a restricted permit.

 Know Your Rights

 If you have watched crime drama shows on television, you probably know the Miranda rights speech by heart or, at least, the part that goes: “You have the right to remain silent.
 Anything you say can and will be used against you in a court of law…”